idiotman-2212/idiotman-2212/README.md

 ---

 ## Work Experience
-### Intern - Teso Global Co., Ltd (11/2024 - 02/2025)
+### HANATOUR JAPAN SYSTEM VIETNAM CO.,LTD (Feb 2025 - May 2025)
-- Assisted in designing and implementing backend features.
+- Participated in the development, maintenance and optimization of software applications.
+- Design and implement features according to project plans.
+- Support testing and debugging to ensure system stability.
-- Researched and applied new technologies.
+- Research and apply new technologies to enhance project development

 ---